Dthurow/dthurow.github.io/_drafts/using-rotary-encoders.md

 |1 | 0 |
 |1 | 1 |

-So in order, if set first bit to pinB and second bit to pinA (aka pin A=1, pin B=0 means binary number 10), the decimal equivalent is:
-3, 1, 0, 2, 3
+If I want, I can just put those two values next to each other and get a binary number.
+So it goes from 11, to 01, to 00, to 10, to 11.
+And the decimal equivalent is: 3, 1, 0, 2, 3

 So the encoder is going clockwise if:
 ```